HealMaDe/SDF_prediction/README.md

 # SDF prediction
-This repository contains datasets and implementation code for our paper: A Public Benchmark Study on Risk Stratification of Sperm DNA Fragmentation: Integrating Domain Knowledge and Data for Decision-Making
+This repository contains datasets and implementation code for our paper: From Data to Decisions: A Public Benchmark Study for Sperm DNA Fragmentation Prediction and Low-Risk Patients Identification